openmobilehub/omh-maps/README.md

         // Obtain the OmhMapFragment and get notified when the map is ready to be used. val omhMapFragment = supportFragmentManager.findFragmentById(R.id.fragment_map_container) as?
 OmhMapFragment
         omhMapFragment?.getMapAsync(this)
-    }.launch(arrayOf(Manifest.permission.ACCESS_FINE_LOCATION, Manifest.permission.ACCESS_COARSE_LOCATION))
+    }.launch(arrayOf(ACCESS_FINE_LOCATION, ACCESS_COARSE_LOCATION))
 }
 ```

-3. Run your app
+3. Run your app.

-Any object obtained from the `OmhMap` is associated with the view.
-It's important to not hold on to objects (e.g. `Marker`) beyond the view's life.
+**Note:** Any object obtained from the `OmhMap` is associated with the view.
+It's important to not hold on to objects (e.g. `OmhMarker`) beyond the view's life.
 Otherwise it will cause a memory leak as the view cannot be released.

+4. Explore Advanced Features

+   Congratulations on completing the getting started guide!
+Now, it's time to level up your mapping skills by diving into our advanced features.

+   Discover how to handle camera events, add markers, manage location data, work with gestures, utilize network utilities, and create custom Maps SDK implementations/plugins.
+These advanced capabilities    will elevate your mapping application to new heights.

+   Visit our [Advanced Features wiki page](https://github.com/openmobilehub/omh-maps/wiki#ohm-map-sdk---advanced-features) to access detailed information, examples, and guides for each feature.
+Unleash    the full power of our mapping SDK and create exceptional mapping experiences.

+   Take the next step and explore our Advanced Features now!

 ## Documentation